 At Bonnie Lea Farm, safety comes first; the safety of the rider and the horse.
 We encourage riders to own their helmets, although helmets are on hand at the farm.
 All riders must wear helmets and proper footwear.

 Lessons are offered Monday through Friday during the day and early evenings and on some weekends, depending on the show schedules.
 Group lessons are usually 3 to 5 riders.
-A private lesson is suggested for first time students.
+A private lesson may be suggested for first time students.
 Lessons must be scheduled in advance.